Contextualized Messages Boost Graph Representations: Experiments

+\paragraph{HeteroEdgeCount} HeteroEdgeCount is an original synthetic dataset consisting of randomly generated directed graphs with each node randomly labeled one of $c$ classes.
+The task is then to count the number of heterophilous directed edges in each graph connecting nodes with different class labels as illustrated in Fig.~\ref{fig:heteroedgecount}.
+This dataset is explicitly designed to highlight the limitations of key GNNs in literature, particularly the theoretically grounded GNNs such as GIN and PNA, even in trivial tasks involving countable node features.
+Specifically, it underscores the utility of \textit{anisotropic} and \textit{dynamic} message functions in learning the relationships between neighboring nodes.
+Crucially, this dataset is not intended to assess the ability of GNNs to handle heterophilous graphs, as this falls beyond the scope of this work.

-Table~\ref{tab:graphheterophily} presents the mean and standard deviation of the test mean squared error (MSE) for SIR-GCN, GraphSAGE, GATv2, and GIN across different values of $c$.
-The results show that SIR-GCN achieves an MSE loss of nearly 0 in both training and test graphs, highlighting its high representational power.
-However, both GATv2 and GraphSAGE obtained large MSE losses in both training and test graphs due to their use of mean pooling which impairs their ability to preserve graph structure as noted by \citet{xu2018powerful}.
-Meanwhile, GIN successfully retains the graph structure but fails to contextualize neighborhood features with the features of the query node, resulting in poor performance.
-These results illustrate the utility of \textit{anisotropic} models even in graph property prediction tasks.
+Table~\ref{tab:heteroedgecount} presents the mean and standard deviation of the test mean squared error (MSE) for SIR-GCN, GCN, GraphSAGE, GATv2, GIN, and PNA across different values of $c$.
+Notably, SIR-GCN consistently achieves near-zero MSE loss due to its \textit{anisotropic} and \textit{dynamic} nature as well as its sum aggregation, allowing it to learn the relationship between the labels of neighboring nodes while retaining the graph structure.
+In fact, for $\boldsymbol{W_Q} = \boldsymbol{I}$, $\boldsymbol{W_K} = - \boldsymbol{I}$, $\sigma = \textsc{ReLU}$, and $\boldsymbol{W_R} = \boldsymbol{1}^\top$, it may be shown that SIR-GCN will always produce the correct output for every graph.
+In contrast, GCN, GraphSAGE, and GATv2 obtained large MSE losses due to their mean or max aggregation which fails to preserve the graph structure as noted by \citet{xu2018powerful}.
+Meanwhile, GIN and PNA successfully retain the graph structure with their sum aggregation but fail to differentiate neighboring nodes due to their \textit{static} nature.
+The results thus illustrate the utility of \textit{anisotropic} and \textit{dynamic} message functions using sum aggregation even in simple tasks with countable node features, highlighting the limitations of existing GNNs.